Richard S. Ostfeld: Awards and recognition

+In 2024, Ostfeld was elected to the National Academy of Sciences.
+He was elected a fellow of the American Academy of Arts and Sciences in 2019.
+He is a fellow of the Ecological Society of America (2014), and a fellow of the American Association for the Advancement of Science (2014).
 In 2009, Ostfeld received the C. Hart Merriam Award from the American Society of Mammalogists in recognition of "outstanding research in mammalogy over a period of at least 10 years".
-He is a fellow of the Ecological Society of America (2014), and a fellow of the American Association for the Advancement of Science (2014).
-In 2019, he was elected a fellow of the American Academy of Arts and Sciences.